vladelaina/Catime/README_ENG.md

 ## 💖[Support](support.md)

-If you like this project, consider buying the author a coffee (*ゝω・)ﾉ Thanks!
+If you really like this project, feel free to donate any amount.
+Your support is my motivation (*ゝω・)ﾉ Thanks!